awkyu/portfolio/content/projects/Nanobolt.md

 document1: './Team5_BME 398 Design History File.pdf'
 company: 'North Carolina State University'
 tech:
-  - Embedded Systems
+  - SolidWorks
-  - Power Management
+  - PCB Design
-  - GUI and Interaction Developement
-  - Optical Sensors
+  - Multisim Simulation
 showInProjects: true
 ---

-SensNC is a competition team at NC State for the SensUs competition.
-I worked on the embedded systems team, helping to develop the software and electrical components for our biosensor, an at-home optical device that would allow patients to easily measure their levels of adalimumab.
+Surgical resection and thermal ablation techniques have been shown to have suboptimal efficacy for the treatment of osteoid osteomas due to the high risk of complications and large ablation zones.
+We propose a nanosecond pulse electric field ablation system utilizing a pulse generator as a compact solution to ablate osteoid osteomas without harming the healthy bone, leading to reduced instances of post-operative complications.